inspiraluna/VirtualCoworking/README.md

 ------

 * Priority 1

-- people have to like a project so owner can give permissions.
+- ask people to log in first
-	- add heart to project make it clickable
+- make Android App (make it ring when somebody enters a room!)
-	- save userIds under likes under project
-	- display people who like the project below project in a table with permissions.
-	- implement permissions by clicking on user display permission window.
-		- edit text in collaborative editor
-		- start conference
-		- delete & rename archive
-		- change project name

-- delete archives from s3 by directly accessing it (project delete from server)
-- save participants in archive
-- allow read/write on editor (add member)
-- allow start conference for (add member)
-- permissions for new user - let people write into writer only when they are logged in
+- mark every idea as (folder, todo (with cost) or cost)
 - if session is already running - connect subscribe and display without publish own video
-- mark every idea as (folder, todo (with cost) or cost)
 - set private (default public) project not visible for non-members (if private - generate private sharing link)
-- make Android App (make it ring when somebody enters a room!)

 - every user can be an owner (have shares), member (have hours, rates)
 - (bug) two windows of the videopartner appear sometimes
 - (bug) re-enabling the video should not appear below the page instead in the same div where its been before

 * Priority 2
+- save participants in archive
+- delete archives from s3 by directly accessing it (project delete from server)
+- implement permissions by clicking on user display permission window.
+	- edit text in collaborative editor
+	- start conference
+	- delete & rename archive
+	- change project name

 - accounts guests https://github.com/artwells/meteor-accounts-guest
 - check prerender for seo https://prerender.io/
 - upload a project imagine or logo